This year the Royal Society’s popular Summer Science Exhibition is totally digital.

 Bring the outdoors in and explore the forces of nature zone.
 Do you know what a bee’s favourite flower is, or what the last day of the dinosaurs looked like?
 Discover what happens when we have too much water and take a forward look as we see how nature can help us to tackle the climate emergency and help us build a more sustainable future.

-In addition to the zones there will be a programme of short, online lightning lectures every day as well as interactive workshops and family shows at the weekend.
-The Big Summer Science Quiz will also return with science-themed rounds from well-known faces on Wednesday 7 July at 6.30pm, so get your team together and put the date in your diaries now.
+In addition to the zones there is a programme of short, online lightning lectures as well as interactive workshops and family shows.
+The Big Summer Science Quiz returns with science-themed rounds from well-known faces, so get your team together!

 History of the Summer Science Exhibition